No 4 Clemson overcomes sluggish start, beats Ga Tech 41-10

 But the Yellow Jackets couldn’t overcome two blocked punts, both of which led to short touchdown runs by Will Shipley.

+It was the first time since 2007 that Clemson has blocked two punts in a game.

+“We’ve got to get that fixed.
+Those things cannot happen,” Collins said.
+“Very disappointing.”

-Georgia Tech pulled within 14-10 on an impressive drive in the third quarter, culminating with Jeff Sims tossing a 13-yard TD pass to 6-foot-7 transfer E.J.
+Georgia Tech pulled to 14-10 with an impressive drive in the third quarter, culminating with Jeff Sims tossing a 13-yard TD pass to 6-foot-7 transfer E.J.
 Jenkins.

-But Uiagalelie, in what was probably the play of the game, appeared headed for a sack when he was cornered by two Georgia Tech defenders on the third-and-4.
-But the quarterback managed to stay upright just long enough to flip a lateral to Shipley, who rumbled 10 yards for a first down that kept the Clemson offense on the field.

-The Tigers went on to drive 74 yards for a touchdown that finally buried the Yellow Jackets.
-Uiagalelie ran it in from 9 yards out to push Clemson’s lead to 24-10.

-Clemson scored its first touchdown on special teams after both teams had early struggles on offense.

-Carson Donnelly broke through the line untouched and smothered a punt by David Shanahan.
-Brannon Specter scooped up the ball at the Georgia Tech 18 and took it down the 5 before he was knocked out bounds.
+Carson Donnelly broke through the line untouched and smothered the ball.
+Brannon Specter scooped up the ball at the Georgia Tech 18 and took it down the 5 before he was knocked out bounds, setting up Shipley’s 1-yard TD run on fourth-and-goal.

-The Yellow Jackets put up a stout goal-line stand, but Shipley finally ran in on fourth-and-goal from the 1.

-Sims threw an interception on Georgia Tech’s first play of the season, an ill-advised deep throw while under pressure that was picked off by Andrew Mukuba.
+Sims threw an interception on Georgia Tech’s first play of the season, an ill-advised deep pass while under pressure that was picked off by Andrew Mukuba.

-He showed flashes both throwing and running, but it wasn’t nearly enough to pull off the upset.
-Sims threw for 164 yards and led the team in rushing with 41 yards.
+It wasn’t nearly enough to pull off the upset.
+Sims finished with 164 yards passing and led the team in rushing with 41 yards.

 The second Chick-fil-A Kickoff Game of the Labor Day weekend was played before a crowd at 47,712 at Mercedes-Benz Stadium, where the upper deck was closed off to prevent it from looking like a Clemson home game.